 What advice would you give people reading your story?

-Never be afraid to try different jobs, but always put your heart in anything that you do.
+Never be afraid to try different jobs, but always put your heart into anything that you do.
 So just tell your recruiter exactly how you are and what you are looking for so that you can have a long-lasting relationship with your company.

 Thank you so much for sharing your unique story with us, Vera!

-Vera’s success was not only due to her experience and various skills but also her transparent communication.
+Vera’s success was not only due to her experience and various skills but also to her transparent communication.
 As she said, as long as you know what you want and express your needs and preferences to the recruiters you’ll have a job that makes you feel good about yourself, just like Vera.

 We hope you enjoyed reading Vera’s story as much as we did.
 If you want to know more about the Blu experience or would like to share your story with us, you know what to do: just contact us!